pradyumnaha/XML-CSV-Parser-Reporter/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.

 ## Steps to run the application
 Clone the repository.
-In the root folder run `npm install` to download all the required modules
+In the root folder run `npm install` to install all the required modules

 ## Development server